RevoU-FSSE-2/week-10-SuryaFtr/README.md

 We using **Swagger** for comprehensive API documentation detailing endpoints, validation, and usage instructions.
 Access the documentation at `/api-docs` on the running server.

+Here is the deploy link for API swagger UI : https://drab-puce-dove-toga.cyclic.cloud/api-docs/

 ## Deployment

 Ensure you set environment variables according to the server environment.

+Here is the deploy link for API  : https://drab-puce-dove-toga.cyclic.cloud/

 ## Directory Structure